-As part of the scoping process, MPO staffs work with cities and towns to complete project identification forms for the improvements submitted to MaineDOT for the two-year work plan.
+As part of the scoping process, MPO staffs work with cities and towns to complete project identification forms for the improvements approved for MaineDOT's for the two-year work plan.
 Appropriate representatives from MPO staffs, communities and MaineDOT must sign completed forms before design work begins.
 (For a template, see Appendix D.) The forms provide MaineDOT project development teams with fundamental information such as:

-- Purpose and need, describing why the MPO selected the project. - ✓ A good purpose-and need-statement describes the conditions that warrant a transportation improvement and explains the intended benefits. - Location and a description (e.g., reconstruction from point A to point B.) - A preliminary cost estimate and the source that estimate.
-MPOs should review MaineDOT's construction bid pricing history, archived on the MaineDOT website: http://www.state.me.us/mdot/comprehensive-list-projects/BidDocumentsArchive.php - Known right-of-way takings, utility relocations, drainage problems, and environmental impacts - including any potential historic preservation or archeological issues. - Potential public opposition or local concerns. - Previous studies and current traffic data, such as average annual daily traffic (AADT), turning movement counts, traffic growth trends, and the volumes of trucks with six or more axles.
-(See Appendix D for more information.)
+- Purpose and need, describing why the MPO selected the project. - Location and a description of the scope. - A preliminary cost estimate and the source that estimate. - Known right-of-way takings, utility relocations, drainage problems, and environmental impacts including any potential historic preservation issues. - Potential public opposition or local concerns. - Previous studies and current traffic data, such as average annual daily traffic (AADT) and turning movement counts.